 Other reasonable excuses for gathering indoors with people outside your extended household if needed include:

 - For work, though all those who can work from home must continue to do so wherever reasonably practicable

 - To visit health services, including veterinary services

 - To help the NHS by donating blood

 - To avoid injury or illness, or escape a risk of harm

 - As part of a visit to a cemetery, burial ground or garden of remembrance to pay your respects

-- To attend marriage or civil partnership ceremonies, if invited
+- To attend marriage or civil partnership ceremonies and/or celebrations, if invited

 - To attend a place of worship

-Where you do need to be indoors for any of these purposes, it is very important you follow guidance on social distancing, cough and cold hygiene and consider and face coverings if social distancing is not possible.
+Where you do need to be indoors for any of these purposes, it is very important you follow guidance on social distancing, cough and cold hygiene and follow the rules on face coverings in indoor public places.
 You should also continue to wash your hands frequently or use hand sanitiser gel.
 You should only attend if completely well, and if any symptoms of viral illness it would be advisable to remain at home.
 The same is true if you have been informed that you may be a contact of a case.